How to Overcome 3PL Cold Storage Labeling Challenges

 The temperature of the surface at the time of application can have an impact on which labels should be used.

-“If the 3PL facility is new and the freezer area temperature has not yet been drawn down to its service temperature, there are multiple labeling and adhesive options available,” Aitken said.
+“If the 3PL facility is new and the freezer area temperature has not yet been drawn down to its service temperature, there are multiple labeling and adhesive options available,” Bender said.
 “But if you’re labeling or relabeling a facility that’s currently operating in sub-zero temperatures, you’ll want to make sure the label’s adhesive is suitable for application in that environment.

 ID Label’s Arctic Xtreme™, for instance, is a high-performance freezer label rated for application at temperatures as low as -20F, with a service temperature of -65F.